bitovi/fast-react-static-renderer-build-image/README.md

 - `BUILD_MANAGER_MODE`
   - Description: If set `scripts/build/manager-build.sh` will be executed to create child ECS tasks
   - Default: `1`
-- `CATALOG_URL`
-  - Description: URL that hosts the path/slug data
 - `SLUG_PER_CONTAINER`
   - Description: Number of containers each ECS task will build
 - `RETRY_LIMIT`